SergeyVorobiev/M88-GameStick-Patch/README.md

 ![config menu](resources/images/configMenu.webp)

 ### Shaders
-To assign global shader go to and open *sdcard/RetroArch/config/global.glslp* and set a reference - path to a global shader you want to use, for example: `#reference "../shaders/shaders_glsl/xbr/xbr-lv3-multipass.glslp`.
+To assign global shader go to and open *sdcard/RetroArch/config/global.glslp* then set a reference - path to a global shader you want to use, for example: `#reference "../shaders/shaders_glsl/xbr/xbr-lv3-multipass.glslp`.
 Shader can be disabled or enabled by using default hotkey - **select + r3**.
 They are also accessible from the quick menu: